stfc/ansible-jupyter/README.md

 - After service deployment you'll need to sign up as the admin user
 - The sign up page will state your account needs conformation, for an admin account you can now login directly

-**Important:** As admin account credentials are created via a 'sign up' these must be registered immediately after creation to secure them against someone else registering them instead.
+**Important:** As admin account credentials are created via a 'sign up'.
+These must be registered immediately after creation to secure them against someone else registering them instead.

 To authorize users after they sign up navigate to `/hub/authorize` (e.g. https://example.com/hub/authorize ).
 Unfortunately, there is no button to access this page so the URL must be directly changed.